aitorpazos/create-debian-iso/README.md

 ## Build a custom image

-To build your custom image you will need to create the following files:
+To build your custom image you will need to create a `config` directory which contains the following files:

 - `configure.sh`: This script will be end at the end of the image configuration and allows you to add custom configuration
 - `packages`: List the packages to be added to your ISO.
 At least one package is expected